shader-slang/shader-slang.github.io/README.md

----
-title: The Slang Programming Language
-description: Productivity and performance for real-time graphics developers
----

 Slang is a language for real-time graphics programming that extends HLSL with new capabilities for modular, extensible, and high-peformance programming.

 # Why Slang?